screen painting at the creative alliance

 Murals with Spectrum studio

-From 2015 - 2018, I co-designed and painted murals with Spectrum Studio, an education-based mural collective composed of illustrator and painters Mary Grace Corpus, Hanna Moran, and Lindy Swan.
-We primarily designed and painted murals at schools that served students with special needs at the Baltimore-based non-profit, The Children's Guild and Monarch Academy.
-Our goal was to reflect the diverse student body and the international baccalaureate curriculum in the school’s environment, and celebrate the school’s civic engagement and social justice focus.
+From 2015 - 2018, I co-designed and painted murals with Spectrum Studio, an education-based mural collective that included illustrators and painters Mary Grace Corpus, Hanna Moran, and Lindy Swan.
+We primarily designed and painted murals at schools serving students with special needs for the Baltimore-based non-profit, The Children's Guild.
+Our goal was to reflect the diverse student body and the International Baccalaureate curriculum in the school’s environment, and celebrate the school’s civic engagement and social justice focus.
 In 2018, we parted ways to work on individual projects.
-I took a position at the Neighborhood Design Center to focus on public design and community development, while my fellow painters started a new mural studio called Red Swan - check out their new, beautiful mural work!
-Mary Grace Corpus’ incredible illustration work can be found @marygcorpus on instagram.
+I took a position at the Neighborhood Design Center to focus on public design and community development.
+At the same time, my fellow painters started a new mural studio called Red Swan - check out their new, beautiful mural work!
+Mary Grace Corpus’s incredible illustration work can be found @marygcorpus on instagram.